 The Technical Certificate in Accounting and Finance is designed to prepare students for entry level employment in bookkeeping or account service positions.
 Students are given the foundations of the banking and financial services industry as well as the importance of accounting as a reporting and decision making tool.
+Visit asumh.edu/ge_af for gainful employment information.

 ACC 2003 Principles of Accounting I

 ACC 2013 Principles of Accounting II

 ACC 2113 Basic Taxation

 BUS 1413 Business Math

 BUS 2413 Principles of Banking

 BUS 2533 Principles of Sales and Retailing

 CIS 1003 Computerized Office Accounting

 CIS 1053 Computer Essentials or

 CIS 1203 Introduction to Computers

 CIS 2503 Microcomputer Business Applications

-ENG 1003 Composition I
+ENG 1003 Composition I (must earn a "C" or better)